Posha-14/SafeTunnel-VPN/README.md

 ## Project Overview

-SafeTunnel VPN is a secure VPN gateway running on an Azure Ubuntu 24.04 IaaS virtual machine.
+SafeTunnel VPN is a secure VPN gateway hosted on an Azure Ubuntu 24.04 IaaS virtual machine.
-It uses **WireGuard** for the VPN tunnel and **Nginx** to serve a custom HTML website.
+It uses **WireGuard** for VPN connectivity and **Nginx** to serve a custom-built web dashboard.

-The website, accessible via the VM public IP (`http://74.162.57.96>`), provides:
+The website, accessible via the VM public IP (`https://safetunnel.icu)`), provides:

 - A **dashboard** page with:
   - Active VPN clients